 The initial findings of the validation were presented to the project developer in a draft validation report dated 05 December 2006.
 The project participant's response to DNV's preliminary findings, which also included the submission of a revised PDD version 2, addressed all preliminary findings to DNV's satisfaction.
-Versions 03 and 04 of the PDD were issued to comply with the requirements of the new version 05 of the methodology ACM0001.
+A new version 03 of the PDD was issued to comply with the requirements of the new version 05 of the methodology ACM0001.